JasonYuchen/seastar_playground/storage/segment.md

            marker first                                  last
 ```

-## in-memory layer
+## In-memory Layer

+TODO: illustrate the in-memory part

-## on-disk layer
+## On-disk Layer

-### why not use KV store?
+### Why not use a KV store such as RocksDB?

 The pattern of the Raft log entries is simple: append and persist, and the log entries are marked with consecutive
 numbers called log index.

 A popular KV store (e.g. RocksDB) is considered too heavy since the pattern is simple and the Rafter respect the
 shared-nothing design in Seastar (each Raft cluster is handled within one shard).
 The rich feature set in KV store such
-as concurrency control, transaction, etc will not be used in Rafter.
+as concurrency control, transaction, etc, will not be used in Rafter.

 We design and implement a naive storage layer for Rafter using write ahead log, WAL.
 The design mainly refers to
 [etcd](https://github.com/etcd-io/etcd), [braft](https://github.com/baidu/braft),
 [dragonboat](https://github.com/lni/dragonboat).

-### basic design
+### Basic Design

 All entries and hard states coming from the Raft module are serialized and appended to a segment file (WAL) with a
 corresponding in-memory index tracking each entry by its location tuple `(filename, offset)`.

-The WAL files are rolling with a threshold in size, a current active file has a prefix as `_inprogress` and all archived
+The WAL files are rolling with a threshold size, only the segment with the largest filename is the active segment, all
-WAL files are immutable.
-The name of a segment has two parts, its prefix is the shard id and its suffix is a monotonic increasing number starting from 0.
+other WAL files are archived and immutable.
+The name of a segment has two parts, its prefix is the shard id and its
+suffix is a monotonically increasing number starting from `1`.

-Log entry index is designed to be flexible and sparse: 1 index slot tracks 1 update (1 or more log entries) within a single WAL
+Log entry index is designed to be flexible and sparse: 1 index slot tracks 1 update (1 or more log entries) within a
-file by recording the following fields:
+single WAL file by recording the following fields:

 - start index of consecutive indexes
 - end index of consecutive indexes
 - name of the WAL file
 - offset in this WAL file
-- number of total bytes occupied by these indexes
+- total bytes occupied by these entries

 Log entry index is kept in memory and only rebuilt during crash recovery by replaying all existing segments.